katzenpost/katzenpost/drafts/client.rst

 .. rubric:: Abstract

-This document describes the design of a client software library, a minimal message oriented network transport protocol library.
+This document describes the design of a client software library, a minimal message oriented network transport protocol library and is meant to be read along with [KATZDECOY]_ and [KATZDEADDROP]_.

 .. contents:: :local: